-You are likely to be offered seats at an alleged 'cultural show' which takes place at a backstreet restaurant or venue.
-Refuse these offers - they are the opening bid in a classic scam that ends with a thorough fleecing of their tourist victims.
-If you do wish to see traditional dancing and music simply dine at any decent and reputable restaurant where such attractions are provided free.
+Travellers are likely to be offered seats at an alleged 'cultural show' which takes place at a backstreet restaurant or venue.
+They should refuse these offers - they are the opening bid in a classic scam that ends with a thorough fleecing of tourist victims.
+If visitors do wish to see traditional dancing and music, they should simply dine at any decent and reputable restaurant where such attractions are provided free.

-As for Addis Ababa's mainstream attractions, don't miss paying Lucy a visit at the National Museum, doing a bit of shopping at the Merkato - one of the largest markets in Africa - and seeing the wonderful cultural artefacts in the Ethnological Museum, and relics of the city's past in the Addis Ababa Museum.
-It's also worth keeping your eyes open for the numerous concrete Soviet statues and buildings that dot the city.
+As for Addis Ababa's mainstream attractions, travellers shouldn't miss paying Lucy a visit at the National Museum, doing a bit of shopping at the Merkato - one of the largest markets in Africa - and seeing the wonderful cultural artefacts in the Ethnological Museum, and relics of the city's past in the Addis Ababa Museum.
+It's also worth keeping their eyes open for the numerous concrete Soviet statues and buildings that dot the city.

-There is a good tourist information booth off Meskel Square if you need some impartial advice or want a reliable tour guide.
+There is a good tourist information booth off Meskel Square if tourists need some impartial advice or want a reliable tour guide.